zehnm/neeo-mystrom-switch/README.md

 **Edit the config-mystrom.json file to configure myStrom devices**
  - mystrom.devices : array of WiFi Switch configurations:
-   - id : unique device ID (e.g. switch-1, switch-2, ...)
+   - id : unique device ID

+     MAC address should be used for future auto-discovery feature (e.g. 30aea400112233) to support id -> name mapping

    - name : displayed name in NEEO
    - type : static value "switch"

+     Every other value will be ignored, i.e. setting another name disables the device.

    - host : IP or host name with optional port number

-     MAC address is not yet supported.
-Assigning a static IP in your router is recommended.
+     Assigning a static IP lease in your router is recommended.

 ## Start the driver